Many women wait until they get pregnant for the first time or start having health issues before seeing a doctor on a regular basis.

 That can be a mistake, said Dr. Mitra Razzaghi, the Medical Director of the Women’s Integrated Services in Health practice, a practice that provides comprehensive primary and outpatient gynecology care to women at the University of Colorado Hospital.

-Dr. Razzaghi said regular health care should start much earlier and there are several important things women in their 20s should do to insure their current and future health.
+Dr. Razzaghi said regular health care should start much earlier and there are several important things women in their 20s should do to ensure their current and future health.

 Here are her top six things women in their 20s should consider: